pratikbhadane24/Python-Projects/README.md

-# Python-small-projects
+# Python-Projects
-This Repo contains many small python projects
-You can use the idea for your practice.
+This Repo contains many Python projects I did when I was learning You can use the idea for your practice.